 Tech Skills: digital creation, using and applying technology

-- Pricing structure: Free to Try (one-week free trial and then subscription-based)
+- Pricing structure: Free to try (one-week free trial then $15/month)

 - Release date: November 15, 2016